AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Introduction

-\textbf{New objective (\S\ref{sec:objective}).} We propose a new prefix-forcing objective to address the limitations of the original objective.
-This objective uses carefully selected prefixes based on two criteria: The first criterion favors prefixes that, once elicited by an attack prompt, lead the victim LLM to continue with complete and faithful responses, thus reducing misspecification.
-The second criterion favors prefixes that are easy to elicit by attack prompts, mitigating overconstraints.
-Our objective also allows for eliciting any of multiple target prefixes, further mitigating overconstraints.
-With the two criteria, we develop an automatic prefix selection pipeline that selects prefixes from uncensored LLMs.
-Our objective systematically addresses both limitations and seamlessly integrates into existing attacks.
-Its single-prefix version requires only replacing original prefixes.
+\textbf{New objective (\S\ref{sec:objective}).} We propose a new prefix-forcing objective that uses model-dependent prefixes selected based on two criteria: high prefilling ASR (to ensure they lead to complete and faithful harmful responses, reducing misspecification) and low initial negative log-likelihood (NLL) (to ensure they are easy to elicit, mitigating overconstraints).
+The objective also supports using multiple target prefixes for a single request to further simplify optimization.
+Our approach includes an automatic pipeline for selecting these prefixes from either rule-based constructions or uncensored LLMs (not necessarily the uncensored target LLM), while seamlessly integrating into existing attacks.

-\textbf{Empirical findings (\S\ref{sec:experiment}).} We integrate our objective into two existing white-box attacks, GCG and AutoDAN \citep{zhu2023autodan}, and evaluated them on four LLMs: Llama-2, 3, 3.1, and Gemma-2.
-Results show that using our objective significantly increases the attack success rate (ASR) for both attacks across all LLMs.
-For example, on Llama-3, our objective boosts GCG's ASR from 16\% to 70\%, indicating that current safety alignment does not generalize to all unseen prefixes.
-Moreover, by addressing misspecification, our objective exclusively benefits from stronger optimization (e.g., longer attack suffixes), and enables generating the entire attack prompt instead of just the suffix to further improve ASR to 80\% on Llama-3.
-Further preference evaluation reveals that the responses elicited by our objective are more harmful,\footnote{Even though we observe improvements in the meaningfulness of model responses when jailbroken with GCG using our targets, we note that none of the models responded with materially harmful information that would not be found on the broader internet. } raising the win rate from 10\% to as high as 50\% compared to an uncensored LLM's responses.
-Our findings demonstrate that our objective improves these jailbreak attacks for free and can be used for future red-teaming.
-We will release our selected prefixes for common datasets and artifacts of our experiments.
+\textbf{Empirical findings (\S\ref{sec:experiment}).} Integrating AdvPrefix into GCG and AutoDAN \citep{zhu2023autodan} significantly increases nuanced ASR across Llama-2, 3, 3.1, and Gemma-2.
+For instance, GCG's ASR on Llama-3 improves from 16\% to 70\%, highlighting that current safety alignments struggle to generalize to unseen prefixes.
+By addressing misspecification, AdvPrefix uniquely benefits from stronger optimization, enabling further ASR gains (to 80\% on Llama-3 with full prompt optimization).
+Preference evaluations also show responses elicited by our objective are substantially more harmful (comparable to some uncensored LLMs)\footnote{Even though we observe improvements in the meaningfulness of model responses when jailbroken with GCG using our targets, we note that none of the models responded with materially harmful information that would not be found on the broader internet. }.
+Our objective improves jailbreak attacks for free, enables attacking reasoning LLMs (\Cref{fig:attack_on_r1}), and is useful for future red-teaming.